 THE UNFINISHED CASE

 It is said that my great grandfather from France was an adventurous sailor.
-He with some of his sea faring friends and relatives discovered this island tucked away with dense forest on rich volcanic soil.
+He with some of his seafaring friends and relatives discovered this island tucked away with dense forest on rich volcanic soil.
 They cleared the forest track for farming and habitation and named it Gateau as the solidified lava hillocks at the center of the island gave it a look of a cake.

 We children grew up amid nature completely raw and innocent.
-As a little girl I remember how we ran to the forest to collect sticks to make our national flag for Independence Day.
-To our astonishment the whole floor was filled with mushrooms.
+As a little girl, I remember how we ran to the forest to collect sticks to make our national flag for Independence Day.
+To our astonishment, the whole floor was filled with mushrooms.
 Oh!
 How delicious they looked.
 My friend who had accompanied me was our neighbour’s son.
-We both realised that in order to have the largest share of it we need some container or bag which we had not taken with us for this unexpected find.
+We both realized that in order to have the largest share of it we need some container or bag which we had not taken with us for this unexpected find.
 We forgot all about the reason we had gone there.
 I picked up my frock and filled it with all it could hold little concerned that in hurry I had forgotten to wear a pant below.
 But never mind.
 That was the age when these essentials had no meaning for us.
-Our days were spent jumping on the haystack of farms, running through fields and enjoying the juicy fruits from the forest.
+Our days were spent jumping on the haystack of farms, running through fields, and enjoying the juicy fruits from the forest.

 People spent their leisure time visiting one another, giving respect to seniors, helping parents and neighbours, by nature people avoided flaunting their wealth and success.

 As I grew up older, I like others did not go out and managed the pharmacy shop of my parents.
-Life was pleasant without many highs and lows till an event happened which shook the very foundation of our society.
+Life was pleasant without many highs and lows till an event happened that shook the very foundation of our society.

 My neighbour’s cousin came to stay in Gateau.
 He was notorious from the very beginning.
 Somehow, he convinced the seniors and stood in the Municipal Chairman election.
 Nobody knew how he manipulated the votes and got himself elected.
-Once he occupied that seat, he started troubling all shop owners and investors to give him a percentage of their earning.
+Once he occupied that seat, he started troubling all shop owners and investors to give him a percentage of their earnings.
 His actions became more and more unnerving till one day he was found dead.